brettmeyerowitz/deye_cloud/README.md

 ### 3. Restart Home Assistant

-Restart is required to load the new integration.
+Restart is required to load the new or updated integration.

 ## Configuration